MahsaHesam/Project1/Crime_Analysis.md

 ![Top 10 offence subdivsions](./Visualisation%20Images/top%2010%20Offence%20subdivisions%20by%20incidents%20recorded.png)

 The offence subdivision that has the highest number of recorded incidents is theft, which is under the *'property and deception offences'* division.
 More research will be needed to understand why theft has the highest number of incidents recorded.
 However, an inference can be made that theft is a relatively easy offence to commit, as well as a relatively easy offence to catch and charge someone for.
-Offences that are mroe specific (i.e., firearms and drugs) have lower incident numbers as the categories does not cover a large variety of offences.
+Offences that are more specific (i.e., firearms and drugs) have lower incident numbers as the categories does not cover a large variety of offences.
 It is also possible that those categories have low numbers because it takes a lot of time and effort to investigate those offences, especially if it involves groups of people.